I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-driverdms.md

 <p>The <code>IPrintOemUni::DriverDMS</code> method allows a rendering plug-in to indicate that it will be using a device-managed drawing surface instead of the default GDI-managed surface.</p>

 <p>The method must specify HOOK_-prefixed flags in the buffer pointed to by <i>pBuffer</i>, indicating which of the plug-in's graphics DDI hooking functions are to be called for the drawing surface.
 The HOOK_-prefixed flags are defined in winddi.h and described in the <a href="display.engassociatesurface">EngAssociateSurface</a> function's description.
 Flags specified by <code>IPrintOemUni::DriverDMS</code> are passed by Unidrv to <b>EngAssociateSurface</b>.
 (Note that to support a device-managed surface, the rendering plug-in must hook out all drawing functions.)
-For more information, see <a href="NULL">Handling Device-Managed Surfaces</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/4403165f-c528-450e-9c96-77a9ce0778aa">Handling Device-Managed Surfaces</a>.</p>

 <p>If <code>IPrintOemUni::DriverDMS</code> sets flags in the buffer pointed to by <i>pBuffer</i>, Unidrv creates a device-managed surface by calling <a href="display.engcreatedevicesurface">EngCreateDeviceSurface</a>.
 If <code>IPrintOemUni::DriverDMS</code> does not set any flags, Unidrv creates a GDI-managed surface by calling <a href="display.engcreatebitmap">EngCreateBitmap</a>.
 In either of these cases, <code>IPrintOemUni::DriverDMS</code> should return S_OK.</p>